- Outstanding display

 Nexus 7: What users sayThe Nexus 7 has been around for a while now and it's proved a popular tablet.
 There are a number of areas that owners like and a few they don't based on more than 300 confirmed purchase user reviews from Reevoo.

 Average battery life seems to be one of the biggest complaints.
+It's not bad, it just doesn't quite reach the levels other tablets do, including the previous version of the Nexus 7.

 Nexus 7: DesignHappily the Nexus 7 2 looks sleek and slick and makes its predecessor appear more dated than it truly is.
 Its silky soft-touch black plastic feels great in hand, while the thin hard plastic seam between the screen and the back is far less pronounced than psuedo-metallic join on the original.